FTC Safeguards Rule for Auto Dealers: Everything You Need to Know

 1. Do you have a WISP?

-Auto dealers are required to have a Written Information Security Program (WISP).
-A WISP is a document that describes the policies, procedures, and controls in place for protecting sensitive personal information, and it is the #1 FTC Safeguard Must-have.
+In the updated FTC safeguards rule, auto dealers are required to have a Written Information Security Program (WISP).
+A WISP is a document that describes the policies, procedures, and controls in place for protecting sensitive personal information, and it is the #1 FTC Safeguard must-have.

 This document will help you identify your company’s internal and external risks related to security breaches of customer personal information and theft of dealer assets.
 It should include: